Segments and metrics

 Here you’re presented with a slightly different version of the query builder, which only lets you select filters and aggregations.
 Filters are optional: a metric only requires an aggregation on a field.
 Note that you can use segments in the definition of metrics — pretty cool, right?
 Go ahead and select your filters, if any, and choose your aggregation.
 Give your metric a name and a description, and click Save changes when you’re done.
 Just like with segments, you can use the Preview button to see how your metric looks in the query builder before you save it.

 Your new metric will now be available from the View dropdown in the query builder, under Common Metrics.

 Editing and Retiring Segments and Metrics

-You can edit and retire segments and metrics from the Data Model screen in the Admin Panel.
+You can edit and retire segments and metrics from the Table Metadata screen in the Admin Panel.
 Select the table with the segment or metric you’re looking for, and click the ellipsis (…) icon to the right of that segment or metric.

 When editing a segment or metric, you’ll be required to leave a note about why you’re changing it, just so everyone can understand why things are different.
 If any user is the creator of a saved question or dashboard that utilized the segment or metric you’ve edited, they’ll receive an email letting them know that things have changed, along with the explanation that you write in this box.